ThVinicius/driven-pass-back-end/README.md

   label: "senha do gmail",
   url: "https://gmail.com",
   username: "test@gmail.com",
-  senha: "123" // the password is encrypted in the database }
+  password: "123", // the password is encrypted in the database
+  createdAt:
+}

 ```